-64 See Chapter 4 for more details.
+63 See Chapter 4 for more details.

-- 108. In the field, the VWU field staff conducts a risk assessment to determine whether the witness can return to his/her location of residence.
-The VWU also assesses whether further follow-up support measures are required. - 109.
-Where appropriate, a witness may go through a cooling down period.
-The cooling down period may entail that witnesses remain in a safe holding area instead of returning immediately to their location of residence.
-While the VWU recognises the need to return a witness to the location of residence as soon as possible, ideally within ten calendar days of testimony, the witness' return will only be recommended if and when it is assessed to be sufficiently safe.
-The period of time spent at the holding area can be extended accordingly, subject to the witness' consent.
-Throughout the "cooling down period", VWU staff maintain regular contact with the witness to provide psycho-social support when necessary and address any issues that may arise from the witness' absence from his/her residence. - 110.
-Should concerns about the security situation at the location of residence persist, the VWU will communicate this to the entity that called the witness and will provide its advice on suitable protective measures for the witness.
-If necessary, and in consultation with the entity that called the witness, the VWU will conduct an assessment procedure for participation in the ICCPP. - 111.
-Should concerns about witness' psycho-social condition or necessity for follow-up support measures arise, the VWU will communicate it to the entity that called the witness. - 112.
+- 109. Should concerns about the security situation at the location of residence persist, the VWU will communicate this to the entity that called the witness and will provide its advice on suitable protective measures for the witness.
+If necessary, and in consultation with the entity that called the witness, the VWU will conduct an assessment procedure for participation in the ICCPP. - 110.
+Should concerns about witness' psycho-social condition or necessity for follow-up support measures arise, the VWU will communicate it to the entity that called the witness. - 111.
 Should concerns about the security of a witness arise after the witness has returned to the location of residence, the VWU invites the entity that called the witness to bring those concerns to the Unit's attention.
 The VWU will advise on the appropriate protection measures.
-If necessary, and in consultation with the entity that called the witness, the VWU will conduct an assessment procedure for participation in the ICCPP.

-113. Security concerns of sufficient gravity arising after testimony will be brought to the attention of the Chamber and the party calling the witness.
-In this context, the VWU will also convey to the Chamber and the party calling the witness any influence that the situation could have on witnesses who have not yet testified and on any procedural protective measures the Chamber may consider granting to them.
-65
+If necessary, and in consultation with the entity that called the witness, the VWU will conduct an assessment procedure for participation in the ICCPP. - 112.
+Security concerns of sufficient gravity arising after testimony will be brought to the attention of the Trial Chamber and the party calling the witness.
+In this context, the VWU will also convey to the Chamber and the party calling the witness any influence that the situation could have on witnesses who have not yet testified and on any procedural protective measures the Trial Chamber may consider granting to them.
+64